koynoyno/chinesetab/README.md

 🤓 Pinyin and translation can be turned off (hardcore mode)

-🐼 Mandarin speaking panda Mao Xi
+🐼 Mandarin speaking panda Ou
 ## Sounds nice.
 Anything else?

-💨 Opens instantly (much faster than default new tab)
+💨 Opens instantly (much faster than the default new tab)

 💻 Easy on CPU, memory, and battery